loudoweb/SpriterHaxeEngine/README.md

 TODO
 ----
+ - interpolation on variable
+ - move all unique stuff from scml to Spriter to allow all spriters sharing the same scml (=reduce allocation)
  - add tilesheet stage 3d support : https://github.com/as3boyan/TilesheetStage3D/
  - add ash and haxepunk support
  - add Flambe support (waiting for pull request, see here https://github.com/quinnhoener/SpriterHaxeEngine)